JacobLondon/malaga/README.md

 * Don't impound .mg files but the python files instead
   * Easier way to generate all the .mg files

+# Requirements
+* Linux
+  * make, gcc, /usr/local/lib/libraylib.a
+* Windows
+  * make, tcc/Raylib installation

 # Raylib Installation
-* Linux: cp libraylib.a into /usr/local/lib/ (NOTE: ln -s won't work)
+* Linux: Manually clone/build Raylib and `cp libraylib.a /usr/local/lib/` (NOTE: ln -s won't work)
-* Windows: Follow Windows installer instruction on the Raylib releases [page](https://github.com/raysan5/raylib/releases)
+* Windows: Follow Windows exe installer instructions on the Raylib releases [page](https://github.com/raysan5/raylib/releases)
+  * New versions of Raylib may be different.
+This may require performing the exe install and changing `configure.py` Windows section's CC/CFLAGS/LDFLAGS.
+  * Steps for setting compiler flags are at the Raylib GitHub page